google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 `batchNum` of `1` and `batchSize` of `1`.
 In the event a time period is too large to find in one file according to the max records setting, there will be multiple files with the same `startTimestamp` but different `endTimestamps`.
-This is done to ensure succesful processing based on how both iOS and Android handle export processing.
+This is done to ensure successful processing based on how both iOS and Android handle export processing.

 # Configurating Export Batches